tgblake/Getting-and-Cleaning-Data-Project/CODEBOOK.md

 [79] "fBodyBodyGyroJerkMag.mean.."     "fBodyBodyGyroJerkMag.std.."
 [81] "fBodyBodyGyroJerkMag.meanFreq.."
 * For details of the variaable names, see features_info.txt in the input data set.
-* t referes to a time-domain variable, f refers to a frequency-domain varible,
+* t refers to a time-domain variable, f refers to a frequency-domain varible,
 * Acc refers to measurements from the phone's accelerometer, in units of 'g', the acceleration due to gravity.
 * Gyro refers to measurements from the phone's gyroscope, in radians/sec.